NVIDIA/nim-deploy/run.ai/README.md

 * A Runai Project (and corresponding Kubernetes namespace, which is the project name prefixed with `runai-`).
 You should be set up to run "kubectl" commands to the target cluster and namespace.
 * An NGC API Key
 * `curl` and `jq` for the test script
 * A Docker registry secret for `nvcr.io` needs to exist in your Run.ai project.
 This can only be created through the UI, via "credentials" section.
 Add a new docker-registry credential, choose the scope to be your project, set username to `$oauthtoken` and password to your NGC API key.
-Set the registry url to `ngcr.io`.
+Set the registry url to `nvcr.io`.
 This only has to be done once per scope, and Run.ai will detect and use it when it is needed.

-1. Deploy InferenceWorkload to your current Kubernetes context via Helm, with working directory being the same as this README, setting the neccessary environment variables
+1. Deploy InferenceWorkload to your current Kubernetes context via Helm, with working directory being the same as this README, setting the necessary environment variables

 ```
 % export NAMESPACE=[namespace]